Like a lot of other CMA candidates, I was worried about how to study for the CMA exam and what CMA review course would help me pass.

 Which CMA Exam Part Should You Take First?

 You are not required to take Part One before Part Two, so how do you decide which part to actually take first?

 It may sound counterintuitive, but the first exam I took was Part 2.
 I had been told it was the easiest part.
 By excelling and passing this part of the exam, I was able to move confidently toward completing Part 1 of the CMA exam.

 If, however, you have experience in manufacturing, Part 1 may be less difficult for you than it was for me.

 In order to make the right decision for you, I highly recommend that you take the time to read my full breakdown of CMA Part One and CMA Part Two.
 These posts contain everything you need to know in terms of Content Specification Outlines and exam formatting, so you can determine which CMA exam part may be most natural for you to start with.

 My Bulletproof Recommendation

-If you prefer to self-study, check out all the CMA review course tools available to you.
+If you are looking for self-study supplemental resources to aid your progress, check out all the CMA review course tools available to you.

-Or if you prefer instructor-led courses, check out my Complete CMA Coaching Course.
+Or if you prefer instructor-led courses and want access to one-on-one coaching, check out my Complete CMA Coaching Course.